Deutsche Dienststelle (WASt): The Past

-Future
+Transfer into Federal Archive

-Today, the Agency is called the Deutsche Dienststelle (WASt) and is part of the administration of Bundesland Berlin.
+Until 2018 the Agency was called the Deutsche Dienststelle (WASt) and was part of the administration of Bundesland Berlin.

+Effective 1st of January 2019 this agency was dissolved and became a division of the German Federal Archive without changing its mission or location.

 Nowadays, enquiries are often still fruitful; for example, the German War Graves Commission relies in its search for unknown German war graves, among others, on information obtained from them.
 It can also provide proof of German descent for would-be immigrants looking to resettle from abroad (e.g. from Poland), as establishing a link to an ancestor who served in the German Armed Forces can provide this.

 War children whose fathers were German soldiers or German Prisoners of War can also contact the Agency to research the history of their German fathers who were killed, are listed as missing, or are no longer traceable.
 Such enquiries to WASt derive mainly from France, Norway, Denmark, The Netherlands, and from Finland.
 In terms of numbers, there are about 500 enquiries per year from war children born in, or slightly after, World War II, with around 110 per year alone from France.
 This research is often undertaken as part of a genealogical search for their origins, their unknown procreator and relates to those soldiers who were declared missing, killed in action or are untraceable.
 WASt can also conduct inquiries for the German families of former German soldiers, for example, to find out if a French war child is searching for their father.